Breaker has line voltage on the line side but voltage on the load side is low and variable

 Every set of contacts has a minimum voltage and current requirement to normalize and make them fully operational.
 This is why we have gold-plated low-level aux. contacts available for breakers--to permit operation at very low levels of current and voltage.

-This is not a problem for the breaker in service.
-If you place the breaker in service with at least 20% of the breaker's rated current, the resisitve film will be burned off and resistance will become negligible full voltage will be passed on to the load side.
+If you place the breaker in service with at least 20% of the breaker's rated current, the resisitve film will be burned off and resistance will become negligible and full voltage will be passed on to the load side.
 After this, the contacts will also conduct the lower values of current.